Student Health Services

 As a department in the division of Student Affairs, Student Health serves the FGCU community by offering students high quality primary health care.
 We strive for the highest level of integrity, empathy, professionalism, and compassion, while working as a team to meet the health care needs of a diverse and growing student body.

 AccreditationStudent Health Services is accredited by the Accreditation Association for Ambulatory Healthcare (AAAHC).
-Student Health Services became a fully accredited institution in March 2011 - This is an important milestone in the continuing growth and success of our health care organization.
+Student Health Services became a fully accredited institution in March 2011 and was recently re-accredited until 2017.
+This is an important milestone in the continuing growth and success of our health care organization.
 Accreditation shows our committment to providing the highest levels of quality care to our patients, and the same level of conduct in our business practices.Accreditation by the AAAHC is proof of this committment, and signifies that we have met the rigorous standards of a nationally recognized third party.

 Notice of Privacy Practices